Customization Examples

 This will wrap a "div" tag with a "noprint" class around any content element that has its "No print" checkbox checked.
 The final step would be to declare the appropriate selector in the print-media CSS file so that "noprint" elements don't get displayed.

-This is just an example of how the effect of the “No print” checkbox
+This is just an example of how the "No print" checkbox

-can be ultimately implemented.
+can be implemented.
 It is meant to show that just adding